Wordle Assistant

 - **Gray** means: “This letter doesn’t exist.”

-As you add guesses, you add more constraints.
-The list of possible answers shrinks.
+As you add guesses, you add constraints.

 If you ever get **zero** possible answers, it usually means:

-- A repeated-letter situation caused a contradiction (example: one guess suggests there are 2 L’s, another suggests there’s only 1)
+- A repeated-letter situation caused a contradiction

 The app can show a **“why” panel** to help you spot contradictions.